Slash and Burn

-Big Cuts For the Elite Class are the Secret Sauce in the Trump Tax Plan
+Big Cuts For the Wealthy are the Secret Sauce in the Trump Tax Plan

 In the summer of 2016, when it started to become apparent that Trump would be the nominee, the establishment of the party took a low profile.
 It was clear that he was not their choice, but they excused his outrageous behavior anyways.
 He was their standard bearer, for better or worse.